 There’s lots of technology and apps out there and new things are constantly popping up.
 Explore, ask around, and find out what’s right for you.

 Most kids are back in the physical school setting and getting to interact with classmates and friends in person.
 If your kids are still virtual or being homeschooled, make sure you’re prioritizing socialization and time spent with friends they might miss.

 Setting up Zoom calls with friends is another great idea to ensure your kids aren’t missing out on time with friends and distant family.
 Outdoor play dates or meeting at a park to catch up and have fun is another great idea.

 There are also other apps you can use to communicate with friends and family.
 One I really like is the free version of the Marco Polo app, too.
 You can also check out fun backgrounds or skins for Zoom calls.
 Just because you’re interacting with friends online doesn’t mean it can’t be fun.

 9. Have the hand sanitizer on hand

 If your kids are returning to in-classroom school, make sure they have hand sanitizer readily available anytime they may need it.
-A mini hand sanitizer bottle on a key chain works great for backpacks, and you can also use velcro to attach a small bottle of hand-sanitizer to the inside of lunch boxes.
+A mini hand sanitizer bottle on a key chain works great for backpacks, and you can also use Velcro to attach a small bottle of hand-sanitizer to the inside of lunch boxes.
 Sure, there will likely be plenty of hand sanitizer at schools, but why not make sure they always have it right when they might need it?

-How do you feel about back to school this year?
+How do you feel about going back to school this year?
 Let me know in the comments!
 And, good luck and cheers to National Back to School Prep Day on Aug.
 15th!